 To ensure timely processing of re-certifications, even if a site visit may not be necessary, it is strongly suggested that the business reapplies a minimum of four (4) weeks prior to a bid opening or proposal submittal due date.

-Appeal
+Denials and Appeals

 If an applicant does not agree with a certification determination, the applicant may file with the City an appeal in writing within 10 working days of the written determination.
 The written appeal must be signed and dated.